James Murray (British Army officer, born 1721): Family

 He and his wife also brought up his older brother Patrick, Lord Elibank's illegitimate daughter Maria Murray.

+He encouraged his favourite nephew Patrick Ferguson to follow him in a military career.
+Patrick was the son of Murray's sister Anne who was married to Lord Pitfour.

+He also assisted another nephew, Patrick Murray, illegitimate son of his brother, George.

 Popular culture

 Murray appears in the 2004 film Battle of the Brave (Nouvelle-France) in his role as Governor of the new-captured Quebec.
 He is portrayed by Michael Maloney.
 He also appears in the same capacity in three episodes of the mini-series Marguerite Volant, where he is portrayed by Graham Harley.